Talent-Catalog/talentcatalog/README.md

 - IntelliJ IDEA - [Intellij website](https://www.jetbrains.com/idea/download/)
     - Import standard settings and run configurations from another developer
-    - In development it is best to build using Intellij rather than gradle.
+    - In development, it is best to build using Intellij rather than gradle.
 Change the Intellij setting for "Build, Execution & Deployment" > "Build Tools" > "Gradle" to build with Intellij.

 - Java 17